colorjs/color-space/docs/marketing/positioning.md

 2. **Trust the numbers.** *Ship color math you didn't have to re-derive or second-guess.* (Proof: differential vs colorjs.io at 1/255; paper corrections.)
 3. **Drop-in CSS-native values.** *Read and write the same numbers you put in CSS — no 0–1 mental math, no translation layer.* (Proof: CSS Color 4 ranges.)
 4. **Stays small and unencumbered.** *Take one space, ship ~2 kB; no license to read.* (Proof: tree-shakeable ESM, zero deps; ~2 kB per space, ~44 kB for all 131; public domain.)
-5. **Scale from one color to a whole image.** *The scalar API for single colors; an opt-in WASM batch kernel for buffers — the same verified formulas, no per-pixel JS overhead.* (Proof: `color-space/wasm`, jz-compiled, ~1.2× faster zero-copy on perceptual paths, pinned to the scalar API.)
+5. **Scale from one color to a whole image.** *The scalar API for single colors; an opt-in WASM batch kernel for buffers — the same verified formulas, no per-pixel JS overhead.* (Proof: `color-space/wasm`, jz-compiled, 1.1–1.7× faster zero-copy over a 1M-px buffer, pinned to the scalar API.)

 ### 4. Who cares a lot (best-fit, wedge-first)
 Film/video color-pipeline devs in JS (near-zero competition) → color scientists/educators (credibility + citations) → CSS/design-system devs adopting OKLCH/P3 (volume) → creative-coding/viz (adjacent).
 Full traits in [audience.md](audience.md).